 It’s a good idea to become familiar with the driving laws in the province where you intend to get your driver’s license.
 This will ensure that you know the rules of the road in that province.

 Driving conditions vary in Canada depending on the season.
-So you’ll need to prepare your car for both winter and summer conditions.
+So you’ll need to prepare your car for both summer and winter driving conditions.
 Your car may be equipped with all-season tires.
 But if not, you will have to put on winter tires to prepare to drive when there is snow, ice, and freezing temperatures.

-If you have never driven in winter conditions before it’s helpful to carry additional provisions in your car such as:
+It’s also helpful to prepare for winter conditions and carry additional provisions in your car such as:

-- An ice scraper/brush to remove snow and ice before you drive
+- Ice scraper/brush to remove snow and ice before you drive

 - Jumper cables